Pinterest tag How Long Can You Leave a Tampon In? | Rael

 5. Use Other Methods of Period Care

 If you’re a tampon purist you might not know about the most recent options in period care.
-There’s more available to you than simply pads and tampons, and using other methods of period care along with your tampons can help ensure you aren’t wearing tampons longer than you should.
+There’s more available to you than simply a sanitary pad and tampon, and using other methods of period care along with your tampons can help ensure you aren’t wearing tampons longer than you should.

 Period Care Options That Work